thai321/Algorithm-Problems-Java/Shortest Path Algorithms/README.md

   - cycle detection can prove to be very important
   - Negative cycles as well -> we have to run the Bellman-Ford algorithm that can handle negative edge weights by default
   - On the FOREX market it can detect arbitrage situations !!!

+## Shortest Path Application
+#### <u>DAG shortest path</u>
+- If the graph is a **DAG** or **Directed Acyclic Graph** , so there is **no directd cycles**, it is easier to find the shortest path
+- We sort the vertices into topological order: we iterate through the topological order relaxing all edges from the actual vertex
+- topological sort algorithm computes shortest path tree in any edge weighted (can be negative!!!) **DAG** in time **O(E+V)**
+- It is much faster than **Bellman-Ford** or **Dijkstra**
+- Applications: solving Knapsack-problem

+#### what it use for?
+- GPS, vehicle routing and navigation
+- Detecting arbitrage sistuations in FX-market
+- RIP "Routing Information Protocal"
+- This is a distributed algorithm
+  1. Each node calculates the distances between itself and all other nodes and stores this information as a table
+  2. Each node sends its table to all adjacent nodes
+  3. When a node receives distance tables from its neighbors, it calculates the shortest routes to all other nodes and updates its own table to reflect any changes

+##### <u>Avida-Shamir method</u>
+- When we want to shrink an image for example in the browser or on a smartphone without distortion
+- We want to make sure the image will not deform
+- We have to eliminate the least significant bit strings
+- We set up an "energy function": and remove the connected string of pixels containing the least energy
+- Photoshop, GIMP use it
+- We build a huge graph: vertices are the pixels and the edges are pointing from every vertex to its downward 3 neighbours
+- The energy function determines what the edge weights will be
+- It's acyclic: we can use topological order shortest path to find the string of pixels to be removed

+#### <u>Longest path problem</u>
+- Problem of finding a simple path of maximum length in a given graph
+- **No polynomial time algorithm !!!
+NP-hard problem**
+- **It has a linear time solution for directed acyclic graphs(DAG)** which has important applications in finding the critical path in scheduling problems
+- We just have to negate the edge weights and run shortest path algorithm
+- We have to use **Bellman-Ford** algorithm because negative edges can occur
+- Applicaiton: Parallel job scheduling problem
+- Given a set of jobs with durations and precedence constraints, wchedule the jobs - by finding a start time to each - so sas to achive the minimum completion time, while respecting the constraints

+#### CPM: cirtical path method
+- The method was first used between 1940 and 1943 in the Manhattan project
+- Problem formulation: we want an algorithm for scheduling a set of project activities so that the total running time will be as minimal as possible
+- <u>The algorithm needs</u>:
+  - A list of all activities required to complete the project
+  - The time (furation) that each activity will take to complete
+  - The dependencies between the activitites